Palestinian Bedouin: Land struggle

 Palestinian Bedouins have clear notions of land ownership, and have historically entertained semi-pastoral and agricultural lifestyles.
-Yet, Orientalist and Israeli scholarship often thinks of them romantically as nomads roaming the desert who are socially and culturally distinctive from the rest of the Palestinian population.
-Israeli administrative policies further enforce this false image of the Bedouin as a landless nomadic people, denying them their historical land rights, dispossessing and displacing them, exploiting their resources, and settling their land with Jewish Israeli settlers.
-This has led to a fierce struggle over the land in the Naqab and Bi’r as-Saba’ district.
+Traditional Orientalist scholarship portrayed them as landless desert nomads socially and culturally distinct from the rest of the Palestinian population.

-The Israeli government has formed a number of committees to address the dispute over land ownership in the Naqab, the last being the Prawer Committee formed in 2011.
-It was headed by Ehud Prawer, Chief of the Policy Planning Department within the Prime Minister’s Office and former deputy head of the National Security Council, but did not include any Bedouin representatives.
+The Israeli government has formed a number of committees to address the dispute over land ownership in the Naqab, the latest being the Prawer Committee formed in 2011.
+It was headed by Ehud Prawer, Chief of the Policy Planning Department within the Prime Minister’s Office and former deputy head of the National Security Council, and did not include any Bedouin representatives.
 The Prawer Plan, also called Bill on the Arrangement of Bedouin Settlement in the Negev, was marketed by the government as a plan to improve significantly the lives of the Palestinian Bedouin, but sparked widespread Bedouin resistance.
-Although purportedly based on the recommendation issued by the Goldberg Commission in 2007, which had recognized the Bedouin’s historical connection to the land and proposed that half of their land claims be granted, the Prawer Plan offered settlement of only less than 27 percent of the claims and did not mention any unrecognized villages.
+Although purportedly based on the recommendation issued by the Goldberg Commission in 2007, which had recognized the Bedouin’s historical connection to the land and proposed that half of their land claims be granted, the Prawer Plan offered settlement of less than 27 percent of the claims and did not mention any unrecognized villages.

-In 2013 the Prawer Plan was further modified when the ‘Law for the Regulation of Bedouin Settlement in the Negev, ’ or the Prawer-Begin Bill, was approved.
-Intensive housing demolition followed, and a further 40,000 Bedouin continue to be threatened with expulsion from and demolition of their villages.
-The Palestinian Bedouin community has met this threat with strong resistance, led by the Regional Council of Unrecognized Villages (RCUV) and other local organizations.
+In 2013 the Prawer Plan was further modified when the ‘Law for the Regulation of Bedouin Settlement in the Negev, or the Prawer-Begin Bill, was approved.
+Intensive housing demolition followed, which the Israeli government states is due to illegal construction.
+However, a further 40,000 Bedouin continue to be threatened with expulsion from and demolition of their villages.
+The Palestinian Bedouin community met this with strong resistance, led by the Regional Council of Unrecognized Villages (RCUV) and other local organizations.
 Bedouin female and male youth also were key actors in resisting the Prawer Plan.
 Coalescing in a strong youth movement (al-hirak al-shababi), they used social media tactics and other nonviolent popular forms of resistance, such as protests and demonstrations.
 Together, these local resistance struggles led to the withdrawal and freezing of the Prawer Plan.

 The Palestinian Bedouin resistance movement against forced displacement, house demolitions and land annexation as envisaged by the Prawer Plan has received strong international attention and support.
 As a result the Palestinian Bedouin are increasingly recognized as an indigenous people of the land, and as an integral part of the Palestinian community.